tfpauly/privacy-proxy/draft-privacypass-rate-limit-tokens.md

 among other characteristics, to implement rate-limiting.

-One example of this use case is rate-limiting website accesses to a client to help prevent fraud.
-Operations that are sensitive to fraud, such as account creation on a website or logging into an account, often employ rate-limiting as a defense-in-depth strategy.
+One example of this use case is rate-limiting website accesses to a client to help prevent abusive behavior.
+Operations that are sensitive to abuse, such as account creation on a website or logging into an account, often employ rate-limiting as a defense-in-depth strategy.
 Additional verification can be required by these pages when a client exceeds a set rate-limit.